xebia/aws-iac-analyzer/README.md

 cdk deploy
 ```

 After the deployment is complete, you will see the private ALB DNS name in the output of the `cdk deploy` command.
 You can also find this information in the outputs section of the CloudFormation stack named `WA-IaC-Analyzer-{region}-GenAIStack` in the AWS Console.

-**Important:** The ALB deployed is a private ALB.
-You will need to ensure you have the necessary network access before attempting to use the application.
-For example, if you already have a VPC connected to a VPN or Direct Connect connection, you could attach or peer the VPC created as part of this CDK stack into your existing VPN/DirectConnect connected VPC.

 ### Clean up